jodisfields/emscrape/README.md

 ### Windows

+I have compiled the code into a native windows executable so you can simply run download this code by clicking [this link](https://github.com/jodisfields/emscrape/archive/refs/heads/main.zip) and then running the `Emscrape.exe` executable.
+However, If you would like to run the code from source then you will need to install Python on your machine.
+You can do this by following the steps below.

 Use the keyboard shortcut `WIN` + `X` followed by `I` to open powershell then copy and paste the following commands to get up and running.

 > Note: You may need to close and reopen your terminal after installing miniconda.<br>Note: When the installer asks if you wish to initialize Miniconda3 **select yes**.